EducatedBernie/SecureFileShare/README.md

 ## Acknowledgments

 - **Lyna Jiang** – Project partner and co-designer
-- **UC Berkeley CS 161 Course Staff** – For designing a project that teaches security through pain.
+- **UC Berkeley CS 161 Course Staff** – For designing a project that teaches security through pain
+- This README and accompanying blog post were edited with AI assistance.
+The project work and design decisions are our own.